squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 ### Merging concurrent changes

-If the work you do takes some time then the chances increase that changes will be made to the main repository while you work.It is probably a good idea to set up the original Material for MkDocs repository as an `upstream` repository for your local clone.
+If the work you do takes some time then the chances increase that changes will be made to the main repository while you work.
+It is probably a good idea to set up the original Material for MkDocs repository as an `upstream` repository for your local clone.